django-cms/docs/docs/how_to/01-install.rst

 ..  note::

-    This guide assumes that you are starting with a blank project, so you will need to adapt the steps below appropriately as required.
+    This guide assumes that you are either starting with a **blank project (fresh install)**, or with an **existing Django project which you would like to integrate with django CMS (integration)**.
+The basic steps will be as described, however, your existing project might require you to adapt the steps below appropriately.

     This guide also assumes you have some basic familiarity with Python and Django.

 ******************************
 Install the django CMS package